non-profit professional association of fiber optics

 as a technically correct, non-commercial reference guide

-to fiber optics and cabling for use by everyone in the
+to fiber optics and cabling for free use by everyone in the

 copyrighted and subject to legal restrictions on its

-The FOA is glad to grant permission on request have
+The FOA is generally glad to grant permission on request to allow

-the material used for reference, education, etc. on a
+the material to be used for reference, education, etc. on a

 non-commercial basis as long as the source (FOA) is